The Cracked Acorn

 April 15, 2013, Monday, 2:49 pm, this date will probably soon be forgotten by many of us, but for thousands who were there on this day in the Boston Marathon, it will never go away.

 Television and radio and maybe movies yet to come will keep alive this terrible event, hoping that this will not occur again.
 In the “course of human events,” it is impossible to promise that this will ‘never’ happen again.

-Our country has always tried its best to keep the memory of those caught in these events alive.
-The list is long, from World Wars to the Trade Center to the present time when tragedy seems to become local.
-We love closure and set up monuments and even wooden crosses with flowers along the roadside to make sure that those gone are * remembered.
+Our country has always tried its best to keep alive the memory of those caught in these events.
+The list is a long one from World Wars to the Trade Center and to the present time when tragedy seems to become local.
+We love closure and set up monuments and even wooden crosses along the roadside to make sure that those gone are remembered.

 This seems to be our heritage.
 What is the answer?
 (I knew you were going to ask!)